Ettore Tolomei: Activities during World War I

 In 1914, at the outbreak of World War I, Tolomei fled to Rome in order to avoid being drafted by the Austrian army.
 By this time, he had succeeded in giving the region between the Brenner pass and the Salurner Klause an appearance of Italianness.
 The Archivio had become the reference work for all matters regarding South Tyrol, and during the war became the sole source of information for Italians.
 The idea of an Italian legal entitlement to South Tyrol had become generally accepted.

 As Italy joined the war on the side of the Allies in 1915, Tolomei joined the Italian armed forces under the pseudonym "Eugenio Treponti", to avoid being executed as a traitor if caught by the Austrians.
 He was immediately assigned to the Chiefs of Staff committee.
 The Archivio continued to appear as Serie di Guerra – War series, printed in Rome.
 The spectrum of the topics changed, and most articles were now written by Tolomei himself.
 As a result, the magazine's propagandistic intentions became more obvious.
-From 1915 onwards, Tolomei increased his lobbying activities, sending several letters to government officials and nationalistic associations detailing his views on the steps to be taken for and after the annexation of South Tyrol.
+From 1915 onwards, Tolomei increased his lobbying activities, sending several letters to government officials and nationalistic associations detailing his views on the steps to be taken before and after the annexation of South Tyrol.
 He anticipated that German speakers would assimilate to the Italian language and culture, although there were already thoughts of a possible resettlement.
 Also in 1915, he published his programmatic points for the "annexation and adaptation" of South Tyrol in the Archivio per l'Alto Adige.
 In its Volume 11 of 1916 appeared the Prontuario dei nomi locali dell'Alto Adige, a translation of over 10,000 village and place names. "[...] for the first time, the entirety of the indigenous nomenclature of place names, including the names of geographical features and farmsteads, were transformed into another language through one man's act of will".

 In 1916 and 1917, he collaborated with the Istituto Geografico De Agostini (now De Agostini) to prepare maps for the region which would show it as being part of Italy.
 These maps were used by the Italian delegation at the Paris Peace Conference, strengthening the impression that this was really an old Italian region.

 After the occupation of Tyrol by Italian troops, Tolomei vigorously advocated decisive measures to radically alter the ethnic situation so that South Tyrol would become permanently Italian.
-Although he was nominated Commissario alla Lingua ed alla Cultura in Alto Adige - Commissioner for language and culture in Alto Adige, during the first postwar years his suggestions were not received well by the liberal administration.
+Although he was nominated Commissario alla Lingua ed alla Cultura in Alto Adige – Commissioner for language and culture in Alto Adige, during the first postwar years his suggestions were not received well by the liberal administration.
 His big moment would only arrive with the fascist takeover of the Italian state.